-This guide will teach you the steps to take before starting your food business.
+This guide will teach you the steps to take before starting your food business and working with seasonality in business.
 Let's review how to start a wholesale foods distribution business and the steps you need to take to become a food wholesale distributor.

 How to Start a Wholesale Foods Business: 4 Things to Consider Before Launching Your Food Business

 There's a lot of profit to be made from starting a food wholesale distribution business.
 However, before starting your wholesale foods distribution business, you must put several things in place.

 Here are four things you should consider before you launch your wholesale foods distribution business:

 - Wholesale Food and Warehouse Inventory Management

 You need to choose the type of wholesale foods you want to distribute.
 The biggest challenge in distributing food is warehouse inventory management due to the limited shelf life of foods.

 With the perishability of your food in mind, whichever wholesale foods you choose to distribute must be stored under temperature conditions that can extend the shelf life.
 Your warehouse layout design and structure must be perfect.